magpylib/magpylib/docs/_pages/user_guide/docs/docs_graphics.md

 plt.show()
 ```

-In **Plotly** we combine a 2D-field plot with the 3D show output, and modify the 3D show output with a line.
+In **Plotly** we combine a 2D-field plot with the 3D show output and modify the 3D show output with a line.

 ```{code-cell} ipython3
 import plotly.graph_objects as go